prachitgupta/quadrotor_applet/README.md

 # Comparative Control Analysis of a 6-DOF Planar Quadrotor

-This project demonstrates and compares two control strategies for a 6-DOF planar quadrotor:
+This project demonstrates and compares two control strategies for a 6-DOF planar quadrotor.
+The Julia implementation of **Feedback Linearization** in `quadrotor_simulation.jl` has been updated to align more closely with the theoretical principles demonstrated in the companion MATLAB code, providing a more rigorous application of the technique.
-1.  **LQR (Linear-Quadratic Regulator) Control:** A linear control technique based on a linearized model of the system.
-2.  **Feedback Linearization:** A nonlinear control technique that exactly linearizes the system dynamics.

 The simulation is implemented in a Pluto.jl notebook, providing an interactive environment to explore and compare the performance of these controllers.

+## Live Demo (GitHub Pages)

+You can access a static HTML version of the `quadrotor_simulation.jl` notebook, including all visualizations and results, directly online via GitHub Pages:

+[Link to GitHub Pages will go here, once deployed]

 ## Project Goal